 SHYMKENT, May 12, 2019

-Andrej Martin clinched his second title of the season, winning the $54,160 Shymkent Challenger held on hard courts at the National Tennis Center.
+Andrej Martin clinched his second title of the season, winning the $54,160 Shymkent Challenger held on clay courts at the National Tennis Center.
 The No. 4 seed from Slovakia defeated in-form Dmitry Popko from Kazakhstan 5-7, 6-4, 6-4 in Sunday’s singles final.

 Popko arrived in Kazakhstan after lifting seven trophies on the ITF World Tennis Tour this year and entered the ATP Challenger 80 event with a wild card.
 The 22-year-old beat Emil Ruusuvuori of Finland, Thiago Seyboth Wild from Brazil, No. 3 seeded Austrian Jurij Rodionov, Sanjar Fayziev of Uzbekistan and No. 5 seeded compatriot Aleksandr Nedovysesov en route to the title match.